quickapps/docs/en/developers/plugins.rst

 Default Setting Values
 ----------------------

-You can provide default values for each of your settings keys using the event below:
+You can provide default values for each of your settings keys by implementing the
+event:

 ::